Islamophobia in the United States: Religious accommodation

 In regards to religious accommodation, a Muslim woman named Halla Banafa filed a discrimination claim after she didn't receive a job stocking merchandise at an Abercrombie Kids store in Milpitas, California because she wore the hijab.
 According to EEOC, the manager decided against hiring the woman because she didn't fit the Abercrombie look, which would violate the company's "Look Policy".
 This policy functions as an internal dress code that explicitly prohibits head coverings.
 However, this is not the first time that Abercrombie has run into issues with their strict "Look Policy".
 In 2005, the company paid $40 million in a class- action suit involving African Americans, Asian Americans, Latinos and women because Abercrombie "refused to recruit, hire, promote, and retain minorities because they didn't fit Abercrombie's 'All- American look'".

-In 2017, the government of New York City charged Pax Assist with discrimination after refusing requests by Muslims employees to change the times of their breaks to coincide with iftar.
+In 2017, the government of New York City charged Pax Assist with discrimination after refusing requests by Muslim employees to change the times of their breaks to coincide with iftar.
 The company responded by saying "we don't care about Ramadan.
 We'll give you a break on our time, not your time."